kirtan2605/KTH-EF2264-Operations-of-Space-Systems/README.md

 The elevation of the satellite as seen from teh Esrange Ground Station has also been plotted.

-## Find the number of Starlink Satellites in Line-of-Site of MATS
+## Number of Starlink Satellites in Line-of-Site of MATS
 For a fixed time-period, all the Starlink satellites and the MATS satellite is propagated and the number of satellites in Line-of-site of MATS are examined.
 The StarlinkData-2023 folder stores the data of a few starlink satellites for the year 2023.
 The files names in the folder correspond to the NORAD Catalog ID of the satellites.

 The available data for some satellites is only upto the first 35 days of 2023.
 This, along with the number of satellites taken into consideration (439 satellites) is the reason for the analysis being limited to the first 30 days of January 2023.